Iziaslav I of Kiev: Second reign (1069–1073)

 His brother Sviatoslav had gained more power from the whole affair.
 He was the one who defeated the Cumans in autumn of the previous year and even captured their leader while Iziaslav was off in Poland.
 During that time, Sviatoslav even installed his own son, Gleb, as the new prince of Novgorod.
 Iziaslav's son Mstislav got Polotsk instead, though after his death in 1069 it went to his brother Sviatopolk.
 Unfortunately for Iziaslav, Sviatopolk was expelled from the city by Vseslav in 1071 who returned to ruling it, leaving Iziaslav's family with nothing to show for losing Novgorod.

 In 1072, the triumvirate presided over the celebration of the sanctity of Boris and Gleb, which involved the transfer of their relics to a new church in Vyshgorod.

 Exile in Poland (1073–1076)

 By 1073, Iziaslav had alienated so many people that Sviatoslav and Vsevolod drove him out of Kiev on 22 March in a seemingly bloodless coup.
 He once again went to Poland, but this time Boleslaw took his bribes and didn't give him any aid.
-In January of 1075, he showed up at the court of King Henry IV of Germany in Mainz to ask for help, but Henry didn't immediately provide aid, instead sending an emissary to Kiev for more information.
+In January 1075, he showed up at the court of King Henry IV of Germany in Mainz to ask for help, but Henry didn't immediately provide aid, instead sending an emissary to Kiev for more information.
 At the same time, Iziaslav sent his son Yaropolk to Rome to ask for the support of Pope Gregory VII.